coralogix/sbt-protofetch/README.md

 lazy val root = (project in file("."))
   .enablePlugins(ProtofetchPlugin)
   .settings(
-    // Use protofetch output as a sbt-protoc source Compile / PB.protoSources += protofetchOutputDirectory.value,
+    // Use protofetch output as a sbt-protoc source.
+    // Remove this line if you use "target/protobuf_external_src" as proto_out_dir in your protofetch.toml
+    Compile / PB.protoSources += protofetchOutputDirectory.value,

-    Compile / PB.generate := (Compile / PB.generate).dependsOn(protofetchFetch).value,
+    // Fetch proto files before running code generators Compile / PB.generate := (Compile / PB.generate).dependsOn(protofetchFetch).value,

     // The rest of the sbt-protoc configuration